Paulding County DUI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: You will be allowed to make a limited number of phone calls.
-Use one of these calls to contact a family member, friend, or, most importantly, a DUI attorney.
+- Phone Calls: After booking, you'll be allowed to make phone calls.
+Use this opportunity to contact a family member, friend, or attorney.

 Critical Deadlines

-- License Suspension Timeline: If you fail to request an ALR hearing or if you lose the ALR hearing, your license will be suspended.
-The length of the suspension depends on whether this is your first DUI offense.
+- License Suspension Timeline: If you do not request an ALS hearing, your license will be suspended.
+The length of the suspension varies depending on the circumstances of your case and prior offenses.

 Local Resources